 If you’re confused by the many notes and coins you find in your wallet in Croatia, there’s no need to be.
 The Croatian kuna is an easy currency to use, once you get used to the denominations.
 However, its history is every bit as tempestuous as the country it finances.

 A clue as to the age of the traditional Croatian currency can be found in its name.
-Kuna is the Croatian word for ‘marten’, essentially a Roman-time form of tax, and a currency of that name was used in many Slavic countries during the early years following the great Slavic migration.
+Kuna is the Croatian word for ‘marten’, the highly prized pelts of which were a form of tax in Roman times.
+A currency of that name was used in many Slavic countries during the early years following the great Slavic migration.
 What would become the modern lands of Croatia went through a great number of currencies as foreign occupiers came and went, although this changed with ever-decreasing autonomy.
 By the 14th century, Croatia’s finances were entirely out of its hands.

 The modern Croatian kuna came into being on 30 May 1994, and, much like most of Croatia’s industry, it found itself pegged to the German mark.
 The kuna then transitioned to being pegged to the euro when the continental currency was established in 1999.
 Croatia joined the European Union in 2013 and has pledged to join the eurozone, but little progress has been made since, and the kuna remains the official currency of Croatia.